 High Speed Signal Layout Training

-From the very beginnings of electronic design, circuits and systems have been divided into bodies of knowledge: RF (Radio Frequency) and non-RF such as power, analog and digital design.
+From the beginnings of electronic design, circuits and systems have been divided into bodies of knowledge: RF (Radio Frequency) and non-RF, such as power, analog, and digital design.
 This was a fair practice because the signals on the PCB were low in frequency.
-But, as the frequency of the signals are now pushed into the hundreds of megahertz and gigahertz ranges, the line separating RF and non-RF no longer holds true.
-Without taking signal propagation from an RF perspective into consideration, it is very difficult to get HS (high speed) designs to work.
+But, as the signals' frequency is now pushed into the hundreds of megahertz and gigahertz ranges, the line separating RF and non-RF no longer holds.
+Without considering signal propagation from an RF perspective, it isn't easy to get HS (high-speed) designs to work.

-This course is designed to help the PCB designer understand the why, what and how of HS signal propagation by explaining signal propagation from an RF perspective.
-Typical problems in board layout are discussed and analyzed along with instructions on proper techniques to remedy said problems in order to facilitate the maximum success of signal propagation.
+This course is designed to help the PCB designer understand the why and how of HS signal propagation by explaining signal propagation from an RF perspective.
+Typical problems in board layout are discussed and analyzed, and instructions on proper techniques to remedy said problems facilitate the maximum success of signal propagation.

-- What is dielectric constant and why does it matter?
+- What is the dielectric constant, and why does it matter?

-Length of training varies based on the level of knowledge being sought and if hands-on experience is being requested.
-Though we do not have formal exercises designed for these training topics, we can focus the efforts on crafting a training/consulting program that is specific to your company's needs.
+The length of training varies based on the level of knowledge being sought and if hands-on experience is being requested.
+Though we do not have formal exercises designed for these training topics, we can focus on crafting a training/consulting program specific to your company's needs.

-We want to share our videos of the 3-part webinar series on "Practical High Speed Signal Layout."
+We want to share our videos of the 3-part webinar series on "Practical High-Speed Signal Layout."
 You will get a glimpse of the instructor's teaching style and knowledge on the topic.
-The following video is the part-1 of the series titled "Enough with high speed theory already.
+The following video is part-1 of the series titled "Enough with high-speed theory already.
 Give me something real!"

 Watch Part 1, 2 & 3

-We have additional information on each of the webinar videos along with the valuable Q&A documents that came out of the live webinar sessions.
+We have additional information on each webinar video, along with the valuable Q&A documents that came out of the live webinar sessions.